ScooloV/bbpedia/docs/dungeon_bowl/post-game_sequence.md

 * Spend any amount of gold from the Treasury to buy new players from your team roster and/or Sideline Staff and increase Team Value accordingly.
 * Fire any players and/or Sideline Staff who are no longer required, deleting them from the Team Draft list and reducing Team Value accordingly.
-* Purchase additional team re-rolls, but must pay double to do so, as described on page 34.
+* Purchase additional team re-rolls, but must pay double to do so, as described on [page 20](./rules_and_regulations.md#purchasing-team-re-rolls).
 * Permanently hire any Journeymen that played for the team during this game:
 * A team must have fewer than 16 players on its Team Draft list to permanently hire Journeymen.
 * If not permanently hired, Journeymen will leave and not return.
 Any SPP earned or advancements gained are lost.